ccameron-chromium/hdr-headroom-limit/EXPLAINER.md

 ## Example

-The following shows an example gallery:
+The following shows an example gallery where content can be brighter than SDR, but will not necessarily use the full HDR range.

 ```html
   <p style='dynamic-range-limit:high-attenuated;'>